Copper

 Start Free Now

 HubSpot is the most popular free CRM on the market.
-Its free tier includes unlimited users, up to 1,000,000 contacts, deal tracking, and basic reporting — making it the strongest Copper alternative for teams that want a capable CRM without paying anything upfront and without being tied to Google.
+Its free tier includes unlimited users, up to 1,000,000 contacts, deal tracking, and basic reporting, making it the strongest Copper alternative for teams that want a capable CRM without paying anything upfront and without Gmail dependency.

 Key features: